 All parts of the ACVM Certification Examinations will be given during a 2-day period.
 Exams for 2020 will be given at the Crowne Plaza AiRE- MSP Airport- Mall of America in Minneapolis, MN on Nov.
 20-21, 2020.

 Candidates can qualify in one or more of the specialty areas of Bacteriology / Mycology, Immunology, Parasitology, and Virology.
 The deadline for application and submission of all supportive material is April 30.
 Applications submitted after this date, or incomplete applications, will not be considered.
-Applications will be available to complete online starting January 1st 2020.
+Applications are now available to complete online.
 Additional supporting materials can be submitted to:

 Attn: Jennifer Stalley